 - Be careful not to overtrain, which can stress their bones.

 “These types of injuries are much less common in adults, but adults can take the same steps to reduce their risk,” Dr. Petrie said.

 Avulsion fracture symptoms

-With an avulsion fracture, you can expect symptoms similar to other fractures or broken bones:
+With an avulsion fracture, you can expect symptoms similar to other broken bones or fractures including:

 - Possibly bruising or discoloration

-And, because of the pulling of ligaments and tendons, you could also experience weakness in the affected area.
+And, because of the pulling of ligaments and tendons, you could also experience weakness and loss of range of motion in the affected area.